 There are other things that will help if your books aren’t balancing.
 You can make sure you stick to a strict list of essentials when buying maternity wear and I also saved money by buying second-hand baby items.
-It’s also possible to keep costs down during maternity leave, there are plenty of ways to keep your baby entertained without having to buy specific equipment and once you’ve got to grips with the new addition, you could look into setting up a new business.
+It’s also possible to keep costs down during maternity leave, as there are plenty of ways to keep your baby entertained without having to buy specific equipment.

 However you decide to do to balance the books, it’s important that tackle it, so you can concentrate on enjoying your maternity leave experience.
 Everybody I speak to agrees that it goes quickly and before you know it, you’re navigating returning to work.